Stolz/Assets/README.md

 	echo Assets::add('jquery-cdn')->js();
 	echo Assets::reset()->add(array('custom.js', 'main.js'))->config(array('pipeline' => true))->js();

+<a id="faq_to_help"></a>
+### How can I contribute?

+Send a pull requests to the **develop** branch.
+Read next question for your PR to have more chances to be accepted.

 <a id="faq_pull_request_not_merged"></a>
-### Why my pull requests with *some feature* was not merged?
+### Why my pull requests was not accepted?

-Remember this is a framework agnostic library, if your PR uses code related to your framework it will not get merged.
-Also, the main reason for the library to exist is to be easy to use, if your PR involves changing this and makes the library cumbersome to use then it will not get merged.
+Remember, the main reason for the library to exist is to be easy to use.
+If your PR involves changing this and makes the library cumbersome to use then it will not be accepted.

-<a id="faq_to_help"></a>
-### How can I help?

-Send a pull requests to the `develop` branch.
-I really hate writing unit tests, any addition to improving test coverage will be very welcome.

-<a id="faq_support"></a>
-### Where can I ask for help/support?

-First make sure you read the [F.A.Q.](#troubleshooting) and if you still need help [open an issue on GitHub](https://github.com/Stolz/Assets/issues/new).
+This is a framework agnostic library, if your PR uses code related to your framework it will not be accepted.

+If your contribution adds new features make sure to include a proper PHPUnit test for it.

+Please use PHP_CodeSniffer to make sure your code follows the project coding standards (which is a slightly variation of [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)).